Court told returning citizens were always 'at the heart' of MIQ system

+Instead, she said that in the context of the unprecedented pandemic a system such as MIQ that is created out of urgency requires leeway.

+The Crown argues that the Government had to look at an outcome that enabled the least impact on all New Zealander's lives, and she said returning Kiwis were always at the heart of the MIQ system since its inception.

-The Grounded Kiwi's say the social cost of the MIQ system has been too high, but a judgement from the courts has been reserved on if the law agrees.
+The Grounded Kiwi group say the social cost of the MIQ system has been too high.

-The hearing of the Grounded Kiwis, seeking a judicial review of the MIQ system and an acceptance that the system itself has failed New Zealand citizens overseas has wrapped up.
-Now, it's a case of wait and see, spokesperson Alexandra Birt said.
+The hearing of Grounded Kiwi seeking a judicial review of the MIQ system and an acceptance that the system itself has failed New Zealand citizens overseas has wrapped up.
+Now, it's a case of wait and see, Birt said.

 The group claims the Government acted unlawfully, unreasonably, and in breach of section 18 (2) of the New Zealand Bill of Rights Act 1990 that states every New Zealand citizen has the right to enter New Zealand.